 Videos are an excellent way to teach and practice the trickiest of phonics rules.
-I rounded up the best videos on CVCe words so that you don’t have to!
+I rounded up the best silent e words videos so that you don’t have to!

 That Magic, Sneaky, Super, Silent E